i-am-grub/VRxC_ELRS/README.md

 #### Backpack Bindphrase : TEXT

 The pilot's individual bindphrase for their backpack.
-If a bindphrase is not set, the pilot's callsign will be used to generate a bindphrase instead.
+If a bindphrase is not set, the pilot's callsign will be used as the bindphrase instead.

 ### General Settings